Santiago de Cuba – things to do, see, scams and annoyances

 The environmental concerns aren’t really important as I traveled across the country.
-In Santiago de Cuba, however, Pollution is at it’s worst and the already narrow streets are lined with parked cars.
+In Santiago de Cuba, however, Pollution is at its worst and the already narrow streets are lined with parked cars.
 Pedestrians basically inhale the belching smoke from car combustions.
 The streets are crowded, too.
-The scorching heat, the disgusting flame from exhaust pipes in cars and motorcycles, the dreadful street dust and the chaotic traffic were too much and unbearable for a day of sightseeing.
+The scorching heat, the disgusting flame from exhaust pipes in cars and motorcycles, the dreadful street dust, and the chaotic traffic were too much and unbearable for a day of sightseeing.

 The best and the cheapest way to get around the city is by flagging down a motorcycle.
 Drivers always carry with them an extra helmet for their passengers.
 Wanting to visit the Castillo de San Pedro de la Roca del Morro, a UNESCO World Heritage Site, I hired a motorcycle.
-It’s a 10-km ride from the city centre.
+It’s a 10-km ride from the city center.
 When I asked the driver how much he would charge for a round-trip, he said $4.
 Thinking it was kind of cheap, so I asked him again.
 And again.
 Three times.
 Same answer.
 I felt guilty to give him $4, so I offered $5.
 He smiled and said, “Gracias,” with innocence in his eyes.

 On our way back to the city, he stopped in the middle of nowhere.
 I thought we had a flat tire or something was wrong with the brake.
 He asked me to dismount and began telling me that he is a married, young man struggling to make ends meet.
-He then demanded me to pay $10, instead of $5.
-He said he changed his mind because the gasoline is very expensive in Cuba and he has a young daughter to feed.
-Being a stubborn traveler that I am, I refused to accept his demands.
+He then demanded I pay $10, instead of $5.
+He said he changed his mind because gasoline is very expensive in Cuba and he has a young daughter to feed.
+Being the stubborn traveler that I am, I refused to accept his demands.
 He argued, he raised his voice and cursed at me.
 I was calm but still stubborn.
 I negotiated but my offer to pay $8 fell on deaf ears.
-He mounted on his motorcycle, started the engine and was ready to abandon me there.
+He mounted on his motorcycle, started the engine, and was ready to abandon me there.
 With rain looming ahead, I had no choice but to succumb to his demand.
 I didn’t want to risk my life just for $5 more.

 When we arrived in the city, I told him to drop me off at Plaza Dolores.
 He refused but suggested another street nearby.
 He read my mind.
 We both knew that the plaza was patrolled by a handful of policemen.
 And he didn’t want to risk his life just for $5 more.